ChrLipp/starter-template-commandline/readme.md

 - Command line handling with [Picocli](https://picocli.info/), the annotations are processed at compile time

 ## Steps to use the template
-You can use this template as a starting point for your own project:
+I use this template as a starting point for my command line applications.
+If you want to try it, you have to follow these steps:

 - Create repository on Github with this [link](https://github.com/ChrLipp/starter-template/generate).
   Pull the repository.